 Golden Veggie Market

 In fact, driving further but not too far, you will find Sonora, Lake Tahoe, and Yosemite.
 The latter two are only about 3-4 hours driving or riding a bus.
 There is also a train from Emeryville which goes near both places.
 Proximity to Wine Country, and the Sierra might be very pleasing on their own, but San Francisco is also not far from Half Moon Bay, Santa Cruz, Monterey, Carmel, Paso Robles, Lodi, Berkeley, Oakland, Marin, Palo Alto, Menlo Park, and San Jose.
 (Many other appealing places were skipped over for this basic snapshot.)
+So, in a sense, moving to San Francisco is sort of like moving to Napa and Sonoma, because you can easily access these other places.

 How is the weather?